Programme booklet available (without abstracts)

 162 06 Praha 6, Czech Republic

 The main lectures (see p.
-6) and special lectures (see pp. 7-9) will form the backbone of the programme.
-The presentation time for each main lecture is 40 min, an additional 10 min is reserved for discussion.
-The presentation time for each special lecture is 20 min, an additional 5 min is reserved for discussion.
+6) and special lectures (see p.
+7) will form the backbone of the programme.
+The presentation time for each main lecture is 40 min including discussion.
+The presentation time for each special lecture is 30 min including discussion.

-Two poster sessions will be arranged for presentation of an unlimited number of poster communications.
-Posters are to be mounted half a day preceding the corresponding poster session in order to be freely accessible to participants for preliminary inspection (see pp. 10-11).
+One poster session will be arranged for presentation of about forty poster communications, the rest will be displayed in the course of the further programme.
+Posters are to be mounted half a day preceding the poster session in order to be freely accessible to participants for preliminary inspection.

-Two panel discussions will be scheduled (see p.
+The panel discussion will be scheduled (see p.
 6).

-All sessions will be held in the Institute of Macromolecular Chemistry of the Academy of Sciences of the Czech Republic, Praha 6, Heyrovského nám.
-2. The opening ceremony and opening lecture will take place on Monday, 9 July, in the morning.
+All sessions will be held in the Institute of Macromolecular Chemistry of the Academy of Sciences of the Czech Republic, Praha 6 - Petřiny, Heyrovského nám.
+2. The opening ceremony and opening lecture will take place on Monday, 17 July, in the morning.

 English is the working language of the Meeting; no translation will be provided.
 All materials for publication must be submitted in English.